Because we’re taught to always strive for perfection, it’s easy to feel embarrassed by our quirks, mistakes, or flaws.

 13. Saying “no”

-It’s okay to say “no” to things you don’t want to do, whether it’s a social invitation, a work request, or a favour for a friend.
-Setting boundaries and prioritizing your own needs is essential for your well-being.
+Source: Unsplash It’s okay to say “no” to things you don’t want to do, whether it’s a social invitation, a work request, or a favour for a friend.
+Setting boundaries and prioritising your own needs is essential for your well-being.
 Don’t feel obligated to say “yes” just to please other people.
-Learn to assertively communicate your limits and prioritize your own time and energy.
+Learn to assertively communicate your limits and prioritise your own time and energy.

 14. Dancing like nobody’s watching